- This event has passed.

 Beyond Surface: Denise Buckley & Kathy Skerritt

-Virtual Opening Reception: Friday, February 5th 7:00 – 8:00pm REGISTER FOR RECEPTION ON ZOOM
+Virtual Opening Reception: Friday, February 5th 7:00 – 8:00pm VIEW OPENING RECEPTION

 On the surface, the work of Denise Buckley and Kathy Skerritt seems very different.
 Appearances, however, can be deceiving.
 Buckley, a welder and figurative sculptor, and Skerritt, an abstract process painter, share a technical mastery, and the ability to show beyond what is seen.
 By pushing their materials to the limit, both artists unearth the inner essence of their subjects, and find meaning in themselves.
 This February, the Artists Archives of the Western Reserve is pleased to host Beyond Surface: Denise Buckley & Kathy Skerritt, an exhibition which welcomes the artists into the museum’s prestigious 10,000-piece collection of regional art.